The Souhrada Family Website

 By Karen (Williams) Souhrada

-Half of our immediate maternal lines come from German roots that appear to have immigrated to Illinois, in the United States around 1879-1882; settling first in the Murphysboro, Jackson County area.
-It is apparent from early records that Mathias was first employed as a coal miner, but he ended his life according to family lore, as a traveling salesman.
+Following these German ancestors from immigration to Illinois, it appears that they first settled in the Murphysboro, Jackson County area.
+From early records we find that Mathias Sorgmann was first employed as a coal miner, but he ended his work life according to family lore, as a traveling salesman.
 Mathias and Mary Sorgmann (nee Kordt) were the parents of nine children, all born in the state of Illinois.
 Their fifth child was born with the name of Ignatius Joseph Sorgmann and he in turn married Marie Rosalie Hartmann in 1920 [for more information on Marie’s Bohemian roots, visit the HARTMANN/VALTA section of this website.]
-My mother Edna Sorgmann is the only child and daughter of Ignatius Sorgmann and his wife Marie.
-Ignatius was a metal foundry worker for all of his adult life, in Detroit, Michigan.
-We know the most detail, and really very little more, on these early Sorgmann-Kordt families from the interesting marriage license issued in Illinois, and in it we read that Mathias Sorgmann emigrated from Austria, and that Mary Kordt was born in Essen, Westfalia, Germany.
-It is of interest to note that it is from these German relatives that we inherit our practice of Catholicism.
-The British/Irish members of our tree were reputed, according to Grandpa Don Williams, to have been followers of “William of Orange”; hence Protestants (from research, we find records of their participation in M.E. or Methodist Episcopal churches early on, then Methodist and Presbyterian in the more recent times, in Pennsylvania.)
+My mother Edna Sorgmann was the only child and daughter of Ignatius Sorgmann and his wife Marie.
+Ignatius was a master molder at the Garland Stove Company during his adult life, in Detroit, Michigan.

 Marriage License: Issued January 18, 1887, Jackson county, Illinois